 - 1. Address market-rate housing needs

-- Address non-market housing needs
+- 2. Address non-market housing needs

 - 3. Enhance supply of rental housing

 - 4. Enhance housing affordability

-- 5. Facilitate development on vacant lands

-- 6. Prepare for anticipated growth in population aged 65 years and over
+- 5. Prepare for anticipated growth in population aged 65 years and over

 The resulting strategy represents a proactive approach to addressing the housing issues being faced by the District of Sooke, while staying within the resources and authority of the District.